 Radical prostatectomy was one of the first procedures for which robot-assisted surgery was widely used.
 Mayo Clinic urologic surgeons perform robotic prostatectomy to treat prostate cancer, robotic partial nephrectomy to remove part of the kidney, neobladder reconstruction to treat bladder cancer, and many other surgeries.

-Robotic arm system for partial knee replacement surgery
+Robotic orthopedic surgery -- robotic arm system for hip and knee replacement

-Some Mayo Clinic surgeons use robotic-assisted surgical techniques during partial knee replacement surgeries.
+Some Mayo Clinic surgeons use robotic-assisted surgical techniques during hip and knee replacement surgeries.
 This approach helps the surgeon remove as little bone as possible and precisely align the artificial joint to the bone.